celo-org/staked-celo/README.md

 Deployment can be done from the root of the project by running any of the below commands:
 Requirement : Gcloud must be setup and user account must have access staked-celo-alfajores on GCP.

-Next you must ensure the environment variables have been decrypted. using `keys:decrypt`.
+Next you must ensure the environment variables have been decrypted, using `keys:decrypt`.

-Then use the following commands to deploy depending on the desired target environment. e.g the below command will deploy to the Alfajores network, using the decrypted private key and default Alfajores rpc url.
+Then use the following commands to deploy depending on the desired target environment. e.g., the below command will deploy to the Alfajores network, using the decrypted private key and default Alfajores rpc url.

 Alfajores :
 ```